dCypherNx/meteomatics_hacs/README.md

 ### Configuration

 1. Go to **Settings → Devices & Services → Add Integration** and search for **Meteomatics**.
-2. Enter your Meteomatics credentials, desired latitude/longitude and the preferred update interval.
+2. Enter your Meteomatics username and password.
+The integration automatically uses the location configured in Home Assistant.

-> **Note:** The Meteomatics basic/free plan only allows access to a limited set of parameters and forecasting horizon.
-The integration uses endpoints compatible with this plan, but you must have an active Meteomatics account.
+> **Note:** The Meteomatics basic/free plan restricts each request to 10 parameters.
+The integration distributes 15 available parameters across hourly and daily queries to stay within this limit while delivering rich forecasts.

 ## Credits